 And [the toast] was a haunting two-line sort of rhyme which inspired the remainder of the tune.
 Oddly enough, [the track’s] Spanish is limited just enough where we managed to create a Western rhyming scheme for the track – something not usually heard in Mexican ballads.
 But if you have the notion, ask any of your Spanish-speaking buddies to help out on the translation.
 I think you’ll be entertained.

 How and why did you choose to cover Otis and Carla’s “Tramp”?

 “Tramp” is a standard and an old favorite.
 The Lowell Fulsom version gave rise to the aim that we preferred.
 And slowing the tempo down helped us get a very thick and heavy lay-down on that particular track.
 The original is inspiration for any direction one might choose – good for low-tuned guitars, as well.

 “Crunchy” is a bit of an experimental tune, a la “Dreadmonboogaloo” from XXX, with spoken-word samples, etc.

 Perhaps the closest thing to an instrumental offering on this Mescalero outing.
 The African words are phone conversation with our dear friend and African art dealer, King Hamidou, who still smiles when he’s around and that track is playing.
 We teach him Spanish, and in turn he teaches us some African jive for our mutual amusement.

-There’s a wah-wah on “Dusted.”
+There’s wah on “Dusted.”
 Unusual for your setup…

 What’s been the reception of the audiences to the new material on your recent tours?